plone/volto/docs/source/contributing/typescript.md

 ### Enable it in a project not using Volto 17 yet

-If you have an existing project using a Volto version previous to Volto 17 (and above 14), and you want to use TypeScript on it, you need to install these additional dependencies in your project:
+To use TypeScript for an existing project in Volto versions 14.x-16.x, you need to install these additional dependencies in your project:

 ```shell
 yarn add --dev typescript @typescript-eslint/parser @typescript-eslint/eslint-plugin @types/react @types/react-dom concurrently